-- 1. This document supersedes the Technical guidelines for the environmentally sound management of wastes containing or contaminated with unintentionally produced polychlorinated dibenzo-pdioxins, polychlorinated dibenzofurans, hexachlorobenzene, polychlorinated biphenyls or pentachlorobenzene of May 2015. - +2.
-The present technical guidelines provide guidance on the environmentally sound management (ESM) of wastes containing or contaminated with unintentionally produced polychlorinated dibenzo-p-dioxins (PCDD), polychlorinated dibenzofurans (PCDF), hexachlorobenzene (HCB), polychlorinated biphenyls (PCB) or pentachlorobenzene (PeCB) or polychlorinated naphthalenes (PCN), pursuant to several decisions of two multilateral environmental agreements on chemicals and wastes.
+- 1. This document supersedes the Technical guidelines for the environmentally sound management of wastes containing or contaminated with unintentionally produced polychlorinated dibenzo-pdioxins, polychlorinated dibenzofurans, hexachlorobenzene, polychlorinated biphenyls or pentachlorobenzene of May 2015. - 2.
+The present technical guidelines provide guidance on the environmentally sound management (ESM) of wastes containing or contaminated with unintentionally produced polychlorinated dibenzo-p-dioxins (PCDD), polychlorinated dibenzofurans (PCDF), hexachlorobenzene (HCB), polychlorinated biphenyls (PCB), pentachlorobenzene (PeCB) or polychlorinated naphthalenes (PCN), pursuant to several decisions of two multilateral environmental agreements on chemicals and wastes.
 PCDD, PCDF, HCB and PCB were listed in Annex C (unintentional production) to the Stockholm Convention at the time of the adoption of the Convention.
 PeCB was listed in Annex C to the Convention in 2009 and the amendment entered into force in 2010.
-PCN, including dichlorinated naphthalenes (di-CNs), trichlorinated naphthalenes (tri-CNs), tetrachlorinated naphthalenes (tetra-CNs), pentachlorinated naphthalenes (penta-CNs), hexachlorinated naphthalene (hexa-CNs), heptachlorinated naphthalenes (hepta-CNs) and octachlorinated naphthalene (octa-CN), were listed in 2015 and the amendment entered into force in 2016. - 2.
-This document supersedes the Technical guidelines on the environmentally sound management of wastes, containing or contaminated with unintentionally produced polychlorinated dibenzo p-dioxins (PCDDs), polychlorinated dibenzofurans (PCDFs), hexachlorobenzene (HCB) or polychlorinated biphenyls (PCBs) of March 2007. - 3.
-The present technical guidelines cover all the persistent organic pollutants (POPs) that are formed and released unintentionally from anthropogenic sources as listed in Annex C of the Stockholm Convention ("Unintentional Production"), i.e. HCB, PeCB, PCB, PCDD, PCDF, and PCDFPCN. - 4.
-Intentionally produced POPs are not covered by the present technical guidelines but are the subject of the following specific technical guidelines: - (a) Technical guidelines on the environmentally sound management of wastes consisting of, containing or contaminated with polychlorinated biphenyls (PCBs), polychlorinated terphenyls (PCTs) or polybrominated biphenyls (PBBs) including hexabromobiphenyl (HBB) or polychlorinated naphthalenes (UNEP-2015); [1]; - (b) Technical guidelines on the environmentally sound management of wastes consisting of, containing or contaminated with the pesticides aldrin, alpha hexachlorocyclohexane, beta hexachlorocyclohexane, chlordane, chlordecone, dieldrin, endrin, heptachlor, hexachlorobenzene (HCB), hexachlorobutadiene, lindane, mirex, pentachlorobenzene, pentachlorobenzene, pentachlorobenzene as an industrial chemical (Pesticide POPs technical guidelines) (UNEPs - (c) Technical guidelines for the environmentally sound management of wastes consisting of, containing or contaminated with 1,1,1-trichloro-2,2-bis(4-chlorophenyl)ethane (DDT) (UNEP, 2006);
+PCN, including dichlorinated naphthalenes (di-CNs), trichlorinated naphthalenes (tri-CNs), tetrachlorinated naphthalenes (tetra-CNs), pentachlorinated naphthalenes (penta-CNs), hexachlorinated naphthalenes (hexa-CNs), heptachlorinated naphthalenes (hepta-CNs) and octachlorinated naphthalene (octa-CN), were listed in 2015 and the amendment entered into force in 2016. - 3.
+The present technical guidelines cover all the persistent organic pollutants (POPs) that are formed and released unintentionally from anthropogenic sources as listed in Annex C of the Stockholm Convention (unintentional production), i.e., PCDD, PCDF, PCB, HCB, PeCB, and PCN. - 4.
+Intentionally produced POPs are not covered by the present technical guidelines but are the subject of the following specific technical guidelines: - (a) Technical guidelines on the environmentally sound management of wastes consisting of, containing or contaminated with polychlorinated biphenyls, polychlorinated terphenyls, polychlorinated naphthalenes or polybrominated biphenyls including hexabromobiphenyl (UNEP, 2017); - (b) Technical guidelines on the environmentally sound management of wastes consisting of, containing or contaminated with the pesticides aldrin, alpha hexachlorocyclohexane, beta hexachlorocyclohexane, chlordane, chlordecone, dieldrin, endrin, heptachlor, hexachlorobenzene (HCB), hexachlorobutadiene, lindane, mirex, pentachlorobenzene, pentachlorophenol and its salts, perfluorocotane sulfonic acid, technical endosulfan and its related isomers or toxaphene or with hexachlorobenzene as an industrial chemical (Pesticide POPs technical guidelines) (UNEP, 2017a): - (c) Technical guidelines for the environmentally sound management of wastes consisting of, containing or contaminated with 1,1,1-trichloro-2,2-bis(4-chlorophenyl)ethane (DDT) (UNEP, 2006); - (d) Technical guidelines on the environmentally sound management of wastes consisting of, containing or contaminated with perfluorooctane sulfonic acid (PFOS), its salts and perfluorooctane sulfonyl fluoride (PFOSF) (UNEP, 2015); - (e) Technical guidelines on the environmentally sound management of wastes consisting of, containing or contaminated with hexabromodiphenyl ether (hexaBDE) and heptabromodiphenyl ether (heptaBDE) or tetrabromodiphenyl ether (tetraBDE) and pentabromodiphenyl ether (pentaBDE) (UNEP, 2015a);

-1 Decisions IV/17, V/26, VI/23, VII/13, VIII/16, BC-10/9, BC-11/3, BC-12/3 and BC-12/3 13/[...] of the Conference of the Parties to the Basel Convention on the Control of Transboundary Movement of Hazardous Wastes and Their Disposal; decisions OEWG-I/4, OEWG-II/10, OEWG-III/8, OEWG-IV/11, OEWG-V/12, OEWG-8/5 and OEWG-9/3, and OEWG-10/4 of the Open-ended Working Group of the Basel Convention; Resolution 5 of the Conference of Plenipotentiaries to the Stockholm Convention on Persistent Organic Pollutants; decisions INC-6/5 and INC-7/6 of the Intergovernmental Negotiating Committee for an International Legally Binding Instrument for Implementing International Action on Certain Persistent Organic Pollutants; and decisions SC-1/21, SC-2/6, SC-4/16, SC-5/9-, SC-6/11, and SC-6/117/14 of the Conference of the Parties to the Stockholm Convention on Persistent Organic Pollutants.
+1 Decisions IV/17, V/26, VI/23, VII/13, VIII/16, BC-10/9, BC-11/3, BC-12/3 and BC-13/4 of the Conference of the Parties to the Basel Convention on the Control of Transboundary Movement of Hazardous Wastes and Their Disposal; decisions OEWG-I/4, OEWG-II/10, OEWG-III/8, OEWG-IV/11, OEWG-V/12, OEWG-8/5 and OEWG-9/3, and OEWG-10/4 of the Open-ended Working Group of the Basel Convention; Resolution 5 of the Conference of Plenipotentiaries to the Stockholm Convention on Persistent Organic Pollutants; decisions INC-6/5 and INC-7/6 of the Intergovernmental Negotiating Committee for an International Legally Binding Instrument for Implementing International Action on Certain Persistent Organic Pollutants; and decisions SC-1/21, SC-2/6,

+SC-4/16, SC-5/9, SC-6/11, and SC-7/14 of the Conference of the Parties to the Stockholm Convention on Persistent Organic Pollutants.